-- 3.30 The University of the West of Scotland will participate fully in the decision making process with regard to assessment arrangements for joint awards. - 3.31 Subject Panels and Progression and Awards Boards will take place at the University of the West of Scotland under normal University conditions. - 3.32 Students enrolled on the programme will be subject to the progression and award criteria that apply to the programme, and their assessments will be considered at the appropriate point in each academic session. - 3.33 A collaboration agreement may specify a dual award for the same set of assessments.
+- 3.30 The University of the West of Scotland will participate fully in the decision making process with regard to assessment arrangements for joint awards. - 3.31 School Assessment Boards and School Board of Examiners will take place at the University of the West of Scotland under normal University conditions. - 3.32 Students enrolled on the programme will be subject to the progression and award criteria that apply to the programme, and their assessments will be considered at the appropriate point in each academic session. - 3.33 A collaboration agreement may specify a dual award for the same set of assessments.